GoHypernet/Galileo-sdk/docs/src/landing_zone_docker.rst

 * Be sure to change :code:`$LZ_NAME` to your desired name to be displayed in the user interface.

-* In the same folder as the .yml file, copy the commands below and paste in a terminal to pull the Landing Zone image and run the Landing Zone daemon:
+* Open a terminal and navigate to the folder were the .yml file was downloaded.
+  Copy the commands below and paste them into the terminal to pull the Landing Zone image and run the Landing Zone daemon:

 .. code-block:: bash